hiker/PSyclone/doc/dynamo0p3.rst

 * type(field_type), intent(out) :: *field*
 * real(r_def), intent(in) :: *value*

 .. note:: The Fortran parser used by PSyclone cannot currently cope with numerical constants containing an explicit kind paramer (e.g. ``1.0_r_def``).
-This limitation may be worked around by passing the quantity by argument instead of by value.
+This limitation may be worked around by passing the scalar quantity by argument instead of by value.

 sum_field
 +++++++++